 I used to have a RAQ—"Rarely Asked Quentions"—because I got neither enough visitors nor enough questions to put up a FAQ, so a RAQ had to do.
 However, recently I have received more questions, etc., so I figured it was time to change this to a FAQ.
 This FAQ simply consists of useless data about yours truly.

-This FAQ contains so-called "public-domain" information about me—you know, stuff that is easy to obtain if you are the sick sort of individual who stalks others... but I digress.
+This FAQ contains so-called "public-domain" information about me.
 Beyond that, it includes information that, while not as easily available, is stuff I would gladly tell you if you asked.
-I will not post things such as my Social Security Number, my drivers licence number, my passport number, etc.
+I will not post things such as my Social Security Number, my drivers license number, my passport number, and so on.

 Without giving out addresses and such: